 Symptoms of Stage 3 and Stage 4 Pressure Ulcers

 Stages 3 and 4 pressure ulcers have deeper involvement of underlying tissue with more extensive destruction.
-Stage 3 involves the full thickness of the skin and may extend into the subcutaneous tissue layer.
-At this stage, there may be undermining that makes the wound much larger than it may seem on the surface.
-Stage 4 pressure ulcers are the deepest, extending into the muscle, tendon or even bone.
+Stage 3 involves the full thickness of the skin and may extend into the subcutaneous tissue layer; granulation tissue and epibole (rolled wound edges) are often present.
+At this stage, there may be undermining and/or tunneling that makes the wound much larger than it may seem on the surface.
+Stage 4 pressure ulcers are the deepest, extending into the muscle, tendon, ligament, cartilage or even bone.

 Pressure ulcers are accepted to be caused by three different tissue forces: